How Your Feet Impact Knee and Hip Pain

 Knee pain

 Watch your feet.
 If you are prone to foot problems, such as hypermobile feet (when the joints in and around the feet move more than they should) or fallen arches caused by over pronation, your gait may be compromised.
 And this change can cause unnecessary stress on the knees, resulting in painful injuries.
+Research how to prevent fallen arches and join paint.
+Joint pain caused by a foot problem or a runner's knee should be avoided by paying close attention to how your body moves.

 The knee is made to bend only in one direction—facing straight forward.
 When the foot over-pronates, the leg rotates inward toward the opposite leg.
 This causes the knee to flex and extend while pointing inward and not in the normal direction, which puts stress on the knee.